 Moving into the advanced level is determined at the discretion of Unit Souzou Co-directors.
 Upon acceptance to become an advanced level, students will pay an initiation fee of $35.00 to receive an orientation, KT ADV guideline handbook and an additional Unit Souzou t-shirt.

 FAST TRACK for taiko players with previous performance experience

 If you have previous taiko performance experience, you can be fast tracked into the intermediate and/or advanced levels.
 Please contact Michelle Fujii directly at email@example.com for more information.

 Admission to the resident ensemble is by invitation only from UNIT SOUZOU Co-Directors.
 Ensemble members are ready to deepen their relationship with taiko by taking on intricate roles in the ensemble such as playing shime ji-uchi (base supporting beat), mentoring other students, holding down one’s part individually and embracing Unit Souzou’s theatrical artistry.
 Expectation is to maintain taiko skills by attending assigned Korekara Taiko classes and Unit Souzou rehearsals regularly in addition to performing locally in small ensemble shows.

 UNIT SOUZOU PROFESSIONAL ENSEMBLE

 Joining the professional ensemble is for those interested in learning and performing UNIT SOUZOU’s contemporary repertoire and in being and/or becoming a taiko professional.
 Compensation will be provided.
 Professional ensemble members must be available for daytime education programs, theatre projects (fluid, intermittent schedule), small ensemble local performances and touring.
-Unit Souzou holds auditions annually.
+Unit Souzou holds auditions intermittently.
 For more information contact Michelle Fujii at firstname.lastname@example.org.